ash/raku-course/essentials/booleans/exercises/tables/index.md

 ## Problem

-Create a program that prints the results of the three boolean operations for the four combinations of two Boolean values.
+Create a program that prints the results of the three Boolean operations for all the combinations of `True` and `False`.

 ## Example